 Engage with multiple stakeholders on collective efforts for technology innovation and development.

 Influencing the design and implementation of major bilateral and multilateral funded urban WASH development projects to ensure that the interests of low income communities are recognised and their needs are met.

+There is scope for NSs to encourage and facilitate contingency planning, especially as part of disaster preparedness and risk management efforts with urban authorities and service providors.

 To develop programmes that include many of the above requires a willingness to identify how NSs can support service providers to develop their ability to serve everyone within a city including low income communities and the vulnerable.